Estimated reading time: 9 minutes

 Next thing to consider is when to use “regular” vs. local SEO.

-We use (“regular”) SEO when trying to get found on the internet through search engines.
+We use “regular” SEO when trying to get found, by anyone, through search engines based around a particular topic.

-When you use Local SEO, it still has the search aspect going on, but it helps to target audiences in a specific geographical area based on a business’s physical location.
+When you use Local SEO, it still has the search aspect going on.
+However, the difference is that it helps you better target audiences/customers within a specific geographic area based on your company’s physical address.

 Where to Start – Claim Your Business